 How we operate

-The RSA Academies Board is made up of eight trustees that meets quarterly.
+The RSA Academies Board is made up of eight trustees and meets quarterly.
 Membership contributions from the schools and a grant from the RSA form RSA Academies core funding and we also seek funding from trusts and foundations.
 If you would be interested in supporting our work please contact Georgina Chatfield, Programme Manager, RSA Academies.